Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Method

-Our general approach has three steps that are visualized in Fig~\ref{fig:overview}.
-First, query data $\dataQ$ and class-informative data $\dataC_c$ pass respectively through the query encoder $\QueryEncoder$ and the class encoder $\ClassEncoder$ to generate corresponding feature vectors.
-Next, a feature aggregation module $\Aggregator$ combines the query features with the class features.
-Finally, the output of the network is obtained by passing the aggregated features through a task-specific predictor $\Predictor$: \begin{itemize}[topsep=1pt,itemsep=1pt] \item For object detection, the predictor estimates a classification score and an object location for each region of interest (RoI) and each class. \item For viewpoint estimation, the predictor selects quantized angles by classification, that are refined using regressed angular offsets. \end{itemize}
+Our general approach has three steps illustrated in Figure~\ref{fig:overview}.
+First, query data $\dataQ$ and class-informative data $\dataC_c$ pass respectively through the query encoder $\QueryEncoder$ and the class encoder $\ClassEncoder$ to generate corresponding feature vectors\revisionR{, for each each region of interest~(RoI) and each class respectively}.
+Next, a feature aggregation module $\Aggregator$ \revisionR{combines a query feature (for a given RoI) with a class feature.} Finally, the output of the network is obtained by passing \revisionR{each} aggregated feature through a task-specific predictor $\Predictor$: \begin{itemize} \item For object detection, the predictor estimates a classification score and an object location (i.e.., bounding box) for each region of interest~(RoI) and each class. \item For viewpoint estimation, the predictor selects quantized angles by classification, that are refined using regressed angular offsets. \end{itemize}

-\subsubsection{Few-shot object detection.}
+\subsubsection{Few-shot Object Detection.}

-We adopt the widely-used Faster R-CNN~\cite{renNIPS15fasterrcnn} approach in our few-shot object detection network (see Fig.\,\ref{fig:overview}(a)).
-The query encoder $\QueryEncoder$ includes the backbone, the region proposal network (RPN) and the proposal-level feature alignment module.
-In parallel, the class encoder $\ClassEncoder$ is here simply the backbone sharing the same weights as $\QueryEncoder$, that extracts the class features from RGB images sampled in each class, with an extra channel for a binary mask of the object bounding box~\cite{YOLO-FS2019,metarcnn2019}.
-Each extracted vector of query features is aggregated with each extracted vector of class features before being processed for class classification and bounding box regression:
+We adopt the popular Faster R-CNN~\cite{renNIPS15fasterrcnn} approach in our few-shot object detection network (see Figure~\ref{fig:overview}(a)).
+The query encoder $\QueryEncoder$ includes the backbone, the region proposal network (RPN) and the proposal-level feature alignment module. \yang{In parallel, the class encoder $\ClassEncoder$ is the backbone sharing the same weights as $\QueryEncoder$ except for the first convolutional layer, that has an additional fourth channel for extracting class features from RGB images with binary masks of the object bounding boxes~\cite{YOLO-FS2019,metarcnn2019}.} Each extracted vector of query features is aggregated with each extracted vector of class features before being processed for class classification and bounding box regression: